liip/LiipMagentoBundle/README.md

 MagentoBundle
 =============

-Integrate Symfony2 applications with Magento
+Integrate Symfony2 applications with Magento.

+The Bundle is still a work in progress but the goal is to be able to talk to Magento from inside Symfony.
+This means that Magento app is initialized inside Symfony2, to share a single session, enable reusing Magento login in Symfony2 and reading content and layout from Magento.

 Installation
 ============